AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: contextual menu; browsers --> called by

-Open this browser by right-clicking on the name of an entity in a source editor or :guilabel:`Project` view and selecting one of :menuselection:`Browsers --> <entity> calls`, :menuselection:`Browsers -->
+Open this browser by right-clicking on the name of an entity in a source editor or :guilabel:`Project` view and selecting one of the :menuselection:`Browsers --> <entity> calls`, :menuselection:`Browsers -->
 <entity> calls (recursive)` or :menuselection:`Browsers --> <entity> is
-called by`.
+called by` menus.

-All boxes in this browser display the location of their declaration and the list of all their references in the other entities currently displayed in the browser.
+All boxes in this browser display the location of their declaration and the list of all references in the other entities currently displayed in the browser.
 If you close the box for an entity that calls them, the matching references are also hidden.

-If you right-click on the title of one of the entity boxes, you get the same contextual menu as when you click on the name of an entity in an editor, with the additional items:
+If you right-click on the title of one of the entity boxes, you get the same contextual menu as when you click on the name of an entity in an editor, with the additional entries:

-* :guilabel:`Go To Spec`
+* :menuselectin:`Go To Spec`

   Open a source editor displaying the declaration of the entity.

-* :guilabel:`Go To Body`
+* :menuselection:`Go To Body`

   Open a source editor displaying the body of the entity.

-* :guilabel:`Locate in Project View`
+* :menuselection:`Locate in Project View`

   Move the focus to the project view, and select the first node representing the file in which the entity is declared.
 This makes it easier to see which other entities are declared in the same file.